cdli-gh/annodoc/index.md

 	5	ur5	ur5	debt	4	appos
 	6	a-ba	a.ba=ak=Ø	Aba=GEN=ABS	5	GEN

-For units, the quantified commodity is to be annotated as syntactic head.
+For units, the quantified commodity is to be annotated as syntactic head, unless the morphological annotation points to a genitive construction, as in the following example.

+	# Jagersma, Chap.
+7 (295)
+	# ‘each (person) with four rings of (lit. “with”) eight shekels of silver each’
+	# (AUCT 1:942 5; D; 21)
+	1	2	2	2	2	nummod
+	2	har	har	ring	0	ABL
+	3	kù-babbar	kù.babbar=ak	silver=GEN	2	GEN
+	4	8	8	8	5	nummod
+	5	giĝ4-ta-ta	giĝ4=ta=ta	shekel=ABL=ABL	2	ABL

+Without the `GEN` marker, two interpretations are possible: Either the commodity are actual rings, with the modifier making the material explicit, or the commodity is silver, distributed in the form of rings.
+From the archeological context, we adopt the first interpretation, because silver as a commodity is normally described in units of weight, and this is made explicit in the morphological annotation by restoring a `=GEN` morpheme.
+Even if such a restored (or overt) morpheme is absent, the annotation as unit must only be applied if the element modified is not a proper name (but see epithets below) and if the unit is listed in the documentation of metrological units, cf. ([CDLI wiki](http://cdli.ox.ac.uk/wiki/doku.php?id=ur_iii_metrological_systems)).

 Numeral modifiers adjacent to the unit are annotated as dependents of the unit, not the commodity.
 If the commodity stands *between* numeral and unit, numerals modify the commodity.

 ~~~ conllu
 1	sukkal	_	minister	_	_	2	nmod	_	_